 - 1. Over-the-counter items including, but not limited to condoms, spermicides, and sponges. - 2.
-Prescribed contraceptives that could otherwise be purchased over-the-counter. - 3.
-Oral contraceptive prescription drugs and other prescription hormonal contraceptives, such as patches and rings.
-See Prescription Drug Benefit Section for oral contraceptive benefits. - V. Temporomandibular Joint (TMJ) Syndrome Benefits are provided as specified in the Benefits Outline for services only if related to temporomandibular joint syndrome, including Surgery and supplies related to orthognathics or to the misalignment or discomfort of the temporomandibular joint, including splinting services and supplies.
+Prescribed contraceptives that could otherwise be purchased over-the-counter. - Oral contraceptive prescription drugs and other prescription hormonal contraceptives, such as patches and rings.
+See Prescription Drug Benefit Section for oral contraceptive benefits.